 Women’s Day, Polish: Dzień Kobiet is celebrated each year on 8th of March.
 It is observed as a symbol of respect for victims of fights for equal rights for women.
-It was established in 1910 but in Poland it was not commonly celebrated until 1993.
+It was established in 1910.
+Until 1993 it was even a public Holiday in Poland.

 The earliest Women’s Day was held on 28th February 1909, in New York.
 It was organized by the Socialist Party of America in remembrance of the 1908 strike of the International Ladies’ Garment Workers’ Union.
 In 1910 an International Women’s Conference was organized in Copenhagen, Denmark.
 German Socialist Luise Zietz proposed the establishment of an annual ‘International Woman’s Day’ and was supported by fellow socialist Clara Zetkin.
 Although no date was specified at that conference the delegates (100 women from 17 countries) agreed with the idea as a strategy to promote equal rights for women.
 On 19th March 1911 ‘International Woman’s Day’ was marked for the first time, by over a million people in different parts of the world.
 In 1914 for the first time International Women’s Day was held on March 8.
 Although there were some women-led strikes, marches, and other protests in the years leading up to 1914, none of them happened on March 8.
 Possibly it was held on that particular day because it was a Sunday.Since that time International Women’s Day is always held on March 8 in all countries.
 In the West, International Women’s Day was first observed as a popular event after 1977 when March 8 was proclaimed as the UN Day for women’s rights and world peace.